Effectiveness and making of homemade face masks: let's take stock.

 First step: cut two or three fabric squares of 20cmX20cm.

-Second step: Assemble the fabric squares right sides together, sew at 1 cm all around the 4 sides of the squares.
+Second step: Assemble the fabric squares right sides together, sew at 1 cm all 4 sides of the squares.

 Then, overlock this seam.